 Physical examination – where does it hurt?

-The doctor will first examine your knee, pelvis, hips and spine and, when doing so, will palpate various muscles and bone structures.
-He will then perform a few movement tests in order to gain an impression of the mobility of the knee joint.
-He also examines the painfulness of various movements in the knee joint, such as rotation, bending and stretching.
+The doctor will first examine your knee, pelvis, hips and spine, and palpate the various muscle and bone structures.
+They will then conduct some movement tests to gain an impression of the mobility of the knee joint.
+They will also check the level of pain caused by various movements in the knee joint, such as rotation, bending and stretching.

 Using an X-ray image, the doctor is able to identify changes caused by knee arthrosis: Owing to a loss of cartilage, the intra-articular space between the femoral condyle and the tibial plateau is either no longer uniform, is narrower or is even no longer visible.
 The bone structure of the femoral condyle and tibial plateau, and in some cases the kneecap, appears irregular and altered; in very advanced stages the sections of the joint are deformed.

 Preoperative discussion – your chance to ask any questions